-- To participate in institutional decision-making by developing recommendations for the President to advance to the Governing Board, or by developing recommendations for the President's decision when appropriate, on matters relevant to the orderly functioning of the College including institutional planning, policy development, budget and related financial planning, staffing, and facilities and related resource allocation. - To facilitate college-wide communication by disseminating and interpreting Board guidance, policy, regulations and procedures to the various segments of the college community. - Foster a team or institutional view as opposed to an individual or constituent position. - All recommendations of the Council will be communicated to its constituencies in the form of minutes.
+- To participate in institutional decision-making by developing recommendations for the President to advance to the Governing Board, or by developing recommendations for the President's decision when appropriate, on matters relevant to the orderly functioning of the College including institutional planning, policy development, budget and related financial planning, staffing, and facilities and related resource allocation. - To facilitate college-wide communication by disseminating and interpreting Board guidance, policy, regulations and procedures to the various segments of the college community. - Foster a team or institutional view as opposed to an individual or constituent position. - To prioritize, direct, and monitor institutional activities, which assure that the campus meets or exceeds standards set by the Accrediting Commission for Community and Junior Colleges. - All recommendations of the Council will be communicated to its constituencies in the form of minutes.
 These minutes will reflect discussion.